Mosaic workshop at Wintergreen Autumn 2025. Photo credit: Betty-Anne Howard

 COST & REGISTRATION

-Pricing + HST includes workshop instruction, materials (wood base, tools, clay, firing, pottery, adhesives, grout, etc.), teaching facilities and trails, accommodation (6 nights), and meals (18), beginning with dinner on Sunday and ending with lunch on Saturday.
+Pricing includes workshop instruction, materials (wood base, tools, clay, glazes, firing, pottery, adhesives, grout, etc.), teaching facilities and trails, accommodation (6 nights), and meals (18), beginning with dinner on Monday and ending with lunch on Sunday.
+HST extra.

 OFFSITE